-Lens edge effect - some patients notice the edge of the intraocular lens when the pupil is dilated at night.
-The semi-circular line in the far peripheral vision usually fades with time and no action is required.
+Lens edge effect - patients notice the edge of the intraocular lens, often when the pupil is dilated at night.
+The semi-circular line in the far peripheral vision usually fades with time and no action is required - common

-Refractive surprise - unexpected need for glasses.
+Refractive surprise - unexpected need for glasses - 5%.
 Occasionally glasses are not sufficient to correct refractive surprise and further surgery may be required.

-Lens removal/exchange - due to side effects from multifocal lens, problems with glasses or very rarely a problem with the lens implant itself.
+Lens removal/exchange - due to side effects from lens implants, problems with glasses or very rarely a problem with the lens implant itself - rare

-Dislocation of the implant - movement out of position of the lens implant.
+Dislocation of the implant - movement out of position of the lens implant - very rare